 I have been the Interpretive Ranger at Table Rock State Park since November 17, 1989.
 I was raised and worked on a potato farm in Minnesota and received a Biology degree from Northwestern College in Iowa.
 Before moving to South Carolina I worked seasonally as a naturalist between 1984 -1988 at an Environmental Education camp in California and married in 1986.
 My wife Christine and I have three sons.
 I enjoy birding, hiking, trail work, many types of sports, keeping weather data, and home cooking.
 I completed my last section of the Foothills Trail in 2006.

-Robert Stephenson has been a conference member since 1990, a member of the board since 1997, and currently serves as chairman.
-He works as an attorney for the South Carolina Department of Natural Resources, and is a lifelong hiking enthusiast and advocate for natural resource conservation.
+Robert Stephenson has been a conference member since 1990, a member of the board since 1997, and former board chairman.
+He works as an attorney in Greenville, and is a lifelong hiking enthusiast and advocate for natural resource conservation.
 Robert lives in Greenville.